NorESMhub/NorESMCAM_docker/README.md

 ### NorESM source code

-The [NorESM](https://noresm-docs.readthedocs.io/en/latest/) source code is not freely available so we assumed you have access to the private [Noresm-dev repository](https://github.com/metno/noresm-dev) and created a tarball:
+The [NorESM](https://noresm-docs.readthedocs.io/en/latest/) source code is not freely available so we assumed you have access to the private [Noresm-dev repository](https://github.com/metno/noresm-dev):

 ```
 mkdir -p /opt/uio/packages